Dr Åke Olsson Foundation for Hematological Research

 For this call we will want to have a short popular scientific report of approximately ½ A4 page and a short financial report, also about ½ A4 page, describing how you used the money.
 If you have not used the money at all during the disposition period, these should be returned to the Foundations and Funds.

-Reports are submitted in Prisma approximately 12 months after the money has been paid out.
-You will receive an email notification when it is time to report.
+Reports are submitted in August and September the year after you have been granted.
+You will receive an email notification from Foundations and Funds when it is time to report.

 For questions regarding this call please e-mail: email@example.com